 The only other visible change is cosmetic.
 The grip section for the new Kaname Special F is purple rather than looking like marble.
 The accent stripes on the smaller sections are purple but the main body of the rod is still an almost-matte non-shiny gray.

-I first saw a Suntech Kaname Special a bit over two years ago.
+I first saw a Suntech Kaname Special several years ago.
 It was love at first sight (or maybe first cast).
-A customer ordered a Kaname Special 70 and offered to let me take it out to see if it would cast a size 3 line.
+A customer ordered a Kaname Special 70NP and offered to let me take it out to see if it would cast a size 3 line.
 It did - wonderfully.